 College of Veterinary Medicine emphasizes basic and clinical research using an array of in vitro approaches and animal models of veterinary and human disease.
 The research environment relies on collaborations between clinician scientists and basic scientists.
 This team approach will include outstanding individuals selected to join our Combined DVM/PhD Program, producing researchers destined to expand the frontiers of veterinary and human medicine.

 Research at NC State and the College of Veterinary Medicine

 North Carolina State University is a leading research institution with particular strengths biomedical research and veterinary medicine.
-The College of Veterinary Medicine is one of the top 3 Veterinary Schools in the nation, in part because of the quality of the research programs at the college.
-Faculty at the College of Veterinary Medicine participate in the multi-disciplinary graduate program currently available for combined DVM/PhD students, Comparative Biomedical Sciences.
-The College is also home to the Center for Comparative Medicine and Translational Research and the Center for Chemical Toxicology Research and Pharmacokinetics.
+The College of Veterinary Medicine is one of the top 5 Veterinary Schools in the nation, in part because of the quality of the research programs at the college.
+Faculty at the College of Veterinary Medicine participate in the Comparative Biomedical Sciences graduate program.
+The College is also home to the Comparative Medicine Institute.

 The College of Veterinary Medicine anchors the Centennial Biomedical Campus, part of the North Carolina State University Centennial Campus consisting of multi-disciplinary R&D neighborhoods, with university, corporate, and government facilities intertwined.
 The Centennial Biomedical Campus neighborhood focuses on biomedical applications, both to animals and human.